PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: Additional Implementation Details

 \subsection{Details of the Fragment Autoencoder}

+\autoref{fig:supp:ae} shows the reconstruction results of our autoencoder.
 We employ PointNet++ for self-supervised pre-training of the autoencoder, using a Single-Scale Grouping PointNet++ encoder $E$ to aggregate features.
-Each fragment is represented by a point cloud with 1000 uniformly sampled points.
+Each fragment is represented by a point cloud with 1,000 uniformly sampled points.
 The point cloud is normalized so the center of mass is at the origin and the longest dimension of the axis-aligned bounding box becomes a unit length.
 The point cloud is initially encoded into 25 distinct point latent vectors representing local features with dimension 64.
 Each point latent $z_p$ is associated with the local center coordinates $c_p$.

 We apply vector quantization (VQ) for regularization.
 We use a codebook containing 1024 embeddings, each with 16 dimensions.
 The encoder outputs point latents mapped to 4 codebook entries.
 Then, these 4 codes, each with 16 dimensions reshaped back to 64 dimensions, become the regularized local point embedding $z_p$.